shuozhixu/Modelling_2024/README.md

 	sbatch vasp.batch

 Once the calculation is finished, open the file `OUTCAR`.
 The elastic constants are below the line `TOTAL ELASTIC MODULI (kBar)` in that file.
-You may convert the constants from kBar to GPa following
+The constants can converted from kBar to GPa following

 	1 kBar = 0.1 GPa

+Also, since the calculated elastic constants are in the [11-2]-[111]-[1-10] system they should be [converted](https://github.com/shuozhixu/elastic_tensor) to those in the [100]-[010]-[001] system.

 ##### GSFE